πŸ› οΈMonth 1: Learn Tools & Process

 Basics

 You should start with basics.
-How to use the controls you see on the screen, add elements, build simple prototypes, etc. Figma provides videos for beginners on their youtube channel - Intro to Figma playlist.
+How to use the controls you see on the screen, add elements, build simple prototypes, etc. Figma provides videos for beginners on their youtube channel - Intro to Figmaarrow-up-right playlist.
 You can also see their documentation and look for other youtube videos and courses available online.

 Copying interfaces 🚨